Jun-Ohg/New-Pythagoras-Theorem/README.md

 ##  Why it's interesting

-- Combines Thales' Circle and similarity
-- Avoids trigonometry or coordinate geometry
-- Visual and accessible to students
+- A clean, geometric approach rooted in classical theorems
+- An elegant use of Heron’s Formula
-- Potentially a new variation not widely known
+- A potentially new variation not found in common collections of Pythagorean proofs

 ## Feedback